purepisces/Wenqing-Machine_Learning_Blog/Foundational-Concepts-in-Machine-Learning/Linear-Regression/linear-regression.md

 Our objective is to find a function $g$ such that $y = g(x)$.
 Given a training dataset with values for both $x$ and $y$, our task is to determine this function $g$.
 This process of finding the right function $g$ is termed **regression**.

-> Note: Regression: Now refers broadly to any method of modeling and analyzing several variables, when the focus is on the relationship between a dependent variable and one or more independent variables.
+> Note: Regression refers broadly to any method of modeling and analyzing several variables when the focus is on the relationship between a dependent variable and one or more independent variables.
 >

 For simplicity, we can assume that $g$ is a linear regression model: